ionous/tell/README.md

 ### Missing features

-* heredocs are defined but not yet supported.
-* arrays would be nice, but aren't implemented.
+* arrays should support nested arrays; arrays should support comments.
 * error reporting needs improvement.
 * no serialization of structs ( only maps, slices, and primitives. )